Mayor Alan McGraw | Craig Morgan, Place 1 | George White, Place 2

 John S. Moman was elected to Place 5 in May 2009.
 A native Texan, John hails from Odessa, Texas, and is a graduate of Texas Tech where he received his degree in architecture.
 John moved to Round Rock in 1984 with his family and has been a proud and enthusiastic member of the community ever since.
 A man of incredible faith and family, John has been an active member of the Round Rock Church of Christ since 1984 and was a youth deacon for 17 years.
 He has been happily married to his wife, Toni, for 32 years and is a devoted father and grandfather to their daughters, Joni and Alaina and grandchildren, David and Leilah.
 John dedicates himself to civic and community service, having served on numerous boards and committees for the City of Round Rock including: the Planning and Zoning Commission, Zoning Board of Adjustments, the Southwest Downtown planning effort, as well as the Tree Planting effort on IH-35.
 He has been an active member on the Round Rock Chamber of Commerce and served as their Chairman from 1999-2000.
 During his tenure, he focused much of his efforts on community and educational issues.
 John was appointed to the Envision Central Texas Board in 2007 and was recently selected to serve on the Executive Committee, fulfilling his goal of regional involvement.
 In December 2007, John was selected by the Austin American Statesman as a “Hero of Christmas” for donating architectural services for the new Williamson County Children’s Advocacy Center.
 Most recently, he has become involved with Habitat for Humanity by donating design services for several new floor plans for the Habitat housing in Round Rock.
 Principal/Founder of Moman Architects, John has more than 30 years of professional experience throughout Texas.
 He fulfilled a lifelong dream in 2000 when he opened his own architectural firm, Moman Architects, and since then has spearheaded a number of noteworthy projects.
 Email

 Kris moved to Round Rock in 1992 from Abilene, Texas, where she attended Abilene Christian University and Hardin Simmons University.
-She is the President and Co-Owner of CheckSmart Recovery.
-Kris is married to former RRISD Trustee Eric Whitfield who is attending Seminary at the Seminary of the Southwest in Austin getting his Masters in Chaplaincy.
-They have two children, Britta and Eric, who both graduated from Round Rock High School.
-They also have four grandchildren all living in Virginia.
-Kris and Eric attend St. Richard’s Episcopal Church where they have served on various committees and ministries.
+Kris was owner and President of CheckSmart Recovery & Verification for 15 years and sold the business in October 2014.
+Kris and her husband Eric (former RRISD Trustee) have two children, Britta and Eric and four grandchildren.
+Kris and Eric attend Grace Baptist Church where they serve on various committees and ministries.
 Email